Betakontext/model-viewer/README.md

+# MODEL-VIEWER

-This is a browser based model-viewer to explore Gaussian Splattings and other 3D models online, build with Java Script using the luma-webGL-library and based on Three.js frameworks. -> https://github.com/lumalabs/luma-web-examples
+A browser based viewer app to explore Gaussian Splattings and other 3D models online including WebXR / VR options, atm tested with and optimised for Meta Quest 3.
+Build with Java Script using Three.js and the luma-webGL-library and based the luma-webGL-library framework. -> https://github.com/lumalabs/luma-web-examples

 It includes WebXR / VR options, at the moment only tested with and optimised for Meta Quest 3.
 ---------------